GETYUGO/pm2-module-startOrReloadIfChanges/README.md

 This file will be store in directory gave on command launch.
 ## to_stop_file
 Name of ecosystem file created by module when finish running.
-It contains only services to start or restart.
+It contains only services to stop.
 (default: `ecosystem.stop.json`)

 This file will be store in directory gave on command launch.